stanford-developers/jamf-zero-touch-jamf-setup-manager/README.md

 ![Setup Manager Icon](https://github.com/Jamf-Concepts/Setup-Manager/blob/main/Images/SetupManager250.png)

 # Jamf Zero Touch - Jamf Setup Manager at Stanford University
-This details Stanford University's implementation of Setup Manager for Mac baseline configuration during Jamf MDM enrollment.
+This details Stanford University's implementation of Setup Manager for Mac.

 ## What does Jamf Setup Manager do?
 In short, Stanford University uses Jamf's Setup Manager app to prepare Mac's consistently and quickly with minimal to no IT interaction.

 This app...
 * runs during Setup Assistant -- i.e. as part of automated device enrollment of Stanford-owned Mac's into Jamf
 * displays progress indicators and offers customization options like Stanford branding
 * expedites the Mac setup process by ensuring core applications are installed even before one logs in to Mac for the first time